Skip to main content

 (18) Transportation arrangements to and from the program;

-(19) Transportation for field trips and obtaining parent permission including provision for children who may not attend the field trip;
+(19) Transportation for field trips and obtaining parent permission including provision for children who do not attend the field trip;

 (20) Child data privacy provisions;

-(21) Reporting child abuse or suspicions of child abuse or neglect as required by section 2151.421 of the Revised Code to the local children's protective service agency.
-The school child program shall neither abuse nor neglect children, but shall protect children from abuse or neglect while in the program's care;
+(21) Reporting child abuse or suspicions of child abuse or neglect as stated by section 2151.421 of the Revised Code to the local children's protective service agency.
+The school child program will neither abuse nor neglect children, but will protect children from abuse or neglect while in the program's care;

 (22) Parent participation regarding program design and evaluation, including how input will be considered by program administrators;